jiaxchen2-c/DeepDRIM/README.md

 The benchmark provide the pairs with positive labels.
 We randomly select same number of pairs with negative labels as the positive labels, and generate the training pair file.

-To study B cells in COVID-19, we generate gold standard of B cells based on ChIP-seq experiment from GTRD (https://gtrd.biouml.org) database ChIP-seq peaks (MACS2) files (Homo_sapiens_macs2_peaks.interval.gz) and corresponding gtf file (Homo_sapiens.GRCh38.99.gtf.gz).
-Then we search corresponding experiment ID by keyword in the GTRD website (http://gtrd20-06.biouml.org/bioumlweb/#).
+To study B cells in COVID-19, we generate gold standard of B cells based on ChIP-seq experiment from [GTRD](https://gtrd.biouml.org) database ChIP-seq peaks (MACS2) files (Homo_sapiens_macs2_peaks.interval.gz) and corresponding gtf file (Homo_sapiens.GRCh38.99.gtf.gz).
+Then we search corresponding experiment ID by keyword in the [GTRD website](http://gtrd20-06.biouml.org/bioumlweb/#).